 The event known as Peralta in Bloom is an annual spring festival for the whole community and school that celebrates everyone’s achievements at the year’s end with inspiring activities for parents, for kids, and for the entire local community.
-Peralta in Bloom has events for different ages, including great live music, fresh food and a bbq, arts and crafts projects, a climbing wall, a petting zoo, cartooning with Lloyd Dangle, and the exciting emcee’d cakewalk featuring beautiful cakes donated and designed by parents.
-This year’s event includes expanded carnival games, cool prizes for kids, a basket raffle, and the raffle of a new quilt designed by Ellen Oppenheimer and Peralta kids.
+Peralta in Bloom has events for different ages, including great live music, fresh food and a bbq, arts and crafts projects, a climbing wall, and the exciting emcee’d cakewalk featuring beautiful cakes donated and designed by parents.
+Don't forget about extended carnival games, cool prizes for kids, a basket raffle, and the raffle of a new quilt designed by Ellen Oppenheimer and Peralta kids.

 Each year, artist-in-residence Ellen Oppenheimer works with hundreds of students to design an original pattern, dye the fabric, cut, sew and assemble a beautiful quilt.